Readit News logoReadit News

 Also, as a small nit: "even a positive-sum world contains winners and losers."
 That needs cites I think.
 I'm sure there's someone in the U.S. who is worse off than a 15th century peasant, but there are precious few of them, too few to use that phrase to describe them.

-jaypinho · 5 months ago
+jaypinho · a year ago

 I think you'd get near-universal agreement that some regulations somewhere are ineffective and/or counterproductive.
 If that's all the book is attempting to achieve, it's an extremely modest goal IMO.